shobhitupadhyayy/Automate-Migration/Readme.md

 This will start the import of all the automations in the destination org on another region.

 **Note - Import process will take some time to complete.
 Once completed it will store in the "Import" folder inside the "Migration Data" folder created.**
+## Pros

+- Seamless migration of the automation data.
+- Supports migration across different regions.
+- Enables migration of all the automation projects across various regions in a single go.

+## Cons

+- Users must manually set triggers using their Contentstack credentials.
+- Third-party connected apps need to be reconfigured with valid credentials.